top of page

 Affordable?

 Victoria City Councillor Dave Thompson argues that zoning for a much denser city full of 4 to 18 storey apartments and condos will reduce prices and create affordable housing.
 Do you believe this?
 Where has it happened that a new build is cheaper than the one it replaced?
 Dave proudly announced in the Times Colonist that council approved 7000 units over the last 2 years.
 Have prices come down?
 Do you believe this will solve the affordability problem?
-If not, consider signing this letter and send a message to Dave that you want truly affordable housing

 The Priority of Heritage in the Draft OCP